Alec Herd

 Alexander Herd (8 November 1911 – 21 August 1982) was a Scottish professional footballer.
-Born in Bowhill, Fife, he played as a forward for Hamilton Academicals, Manchester City and Stockport County.
+Born in Bowhill, Fife, he played as a forward for Hamilton Academical, Manchester City and Stockport County.
 Herd also represented Scotland in a wartime international match.

 Early life

 Herd was born in Bowhill, in Fife, Scotland in 1911.
 His football career began at Hamilton Academicals in the Scottish League.
 In 1933 he transferred to the English team Manchester City who were then in the first division.

 Manchester City

 When Herd signed for Manchester City, the team included England Internationals Eric Brook, Sam Cowan, Jackie Bray, Frank Swift and Fred Tilson and former Scotland captain Jimmy McMullan.
 His debut for City came in a 1–0 defeat to Blackpool.
 Herd scored his first goal for City in a 2–1 victory against Derby County.
 The outside right Ernie Toseland scored the other goal for City.
 In his first season for the Manchester team Herd played in 14 league matches and scored 7 goals.
 He was also part of the City team which was defeated 3–0 by Everton in the 1933 FA Cup Final.
 In his second season at the club, the 1933–34 season, Herd was City's top scorer with 17 goals.
 He was also part of the City team which beat Portsmouth 2–1 in the 1934 FA Cup Final with two goals from Fred Tilson.

 In the 1934–35 football season Herd scored 14 goals and City finished fourth in the league, ten points behind champions Arsenal.
 Herd was City's third top scorer that season behind Fred Tilson who scored 18 goals and Eric Brook who scored 17 goals.
 In the following season, Herd was Manchester City's third top scorer with 10 goals, behind Eric Brook who scored 13 and Fred Tilson who scored 11.
 Matt Busby and Sam Cowan had left the City team in this season but Sam Barkas had been brought in from Bradford City and Peter Doherty was bought from Blackpool.
 Doherty had an immediate impact on the team.
 Doherty scored two goals, Brook scored a hat trick and Herd and Toseland each scored one goal as City defeated Bolton Wanderers 7–0 in March of that season.
 Herd also scored a brace in a 6–0 victory against Middlesbrough.